hphelion/documentation/storage-bulkimport-faq.md

 ####Q:	How does Bulk Import work?{#howworks}

 A:	The bulk import service works with your existing HP Helion Public Cloud account.
-If you don’t have an account, [create one here](http://www.hpcloud.com/free-trial).
+If you don't have an account, [create one here](http://www.hpcloud.com/free-trial).
 1. Use the
 [HP Helion Public Cloud Console](https://horizon.hpcloud.com/) to contact your HP Helion Public Cloud support technician.
 He or she will get the process started for you.